What is GLEAM™?

 UnboundEd’s focus on students of color is intentional because of the education system’s persistent failure to provide Black and Brown students access to high-quality educational experiences at the same rates as their white peers.
 Centering Black and Brown students does not eliminate the need for all other students to receive a quality education.
 On the contrary, the skills, dispositions, and knowledge that exemplify GLEAM™ instruction are applicable and beneficial to all students — providing equal opportunity for students to experience engaging, meaningful, and affirming instruction and classroom experiences that reflect grade-level expectations.
 GLEAM™ instruction equips us to transform education for students of color.
 Join us in this work as we explore these ideas in a series of upcoming posts!

-This is the first post in a series where we explore GLEAM™ instruction.
+This is the first post in a three-blog series where we explore GLEAM™ instruction.

 Want to learn more about GLEAM™?
 Join us for our professional learning and find out more at unbounded.org.